dcmi/dctap-python/docs/elements/index.rst

 Shape elements
 ..............

 There are two Shape elements.
-If the **shapeID** element is not used in a given DCTAP instance, it will be assigned a default value (which can be customized in the config file - see :ref:`_default_shape_name`).
+If the **shapeID** element is not used in a given DCTAP instance, it will be assigned a default value (which can be customized in the config file - see :ref:`default_shape_name`).

 .. toctree::

    shapeID/index
-   shapeLabel/index